tomykho/alarm_flutter/README.md

 Alarm app where user can set alarm using gestures on clock hands and ability to see daily wake up reports.

+## Getting Started
+To build and run this project:

+1. Get Flutter [here](https://flutter.dev) if you don't already have it
+2. Clone this repository.
+3. `cd` into the repo folder.
+4. run `flutter run-android` or `flutter run-ios` to build the app.

+(Please note that a Mac with XCode is required to build for iOS)

 ## Screenshots
 <p float="left">
   <img src="https://user-images.githubusercontent.com/1904533/184033833-654ca009-9ef5-4dfa-aa8c-61e7f8c982c0.png" width="30%" />